localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

     print("--> prediction result:", predicted)
 ```

-We simply download both the SVN model and the test set we previously uploaded on the S3 bucket and predict the value of the digit for the test set.
+We simply download both the SVN model and the test set we previously uploaded to the S3 bucket and predict the value of the digits for the test set.

 ## Deploying the Lambda functions